 Here are a few common mistakes I see in content-heavy slides:

-- Paragraphs with multiple sentences have no place in a presentation; instead, convert these to talking points instead.
+- Paragraphs with many sentences have no place in a presentation.
+Instead, convert these to talking points instead.

 - Too many animations are used to bring the content on in too many stages, creating distractions that dilute the message.